elephantscale/es-training-new/machine-learning/generic/ML-Concepts-Regularization.md

 * We can control regularization by adjusting lambda (ƛ) variable

-     - Lambda=0 : no regularization
+     - Lambda=0: no regularization

-     - Lambda = small (0.001): very little regularization
+     - Lambda= small (0.001): very little regularization

-     - Lambda = large (10): very strong regularization
+     - Lambda= large (10): very strong regularization

 * Optimal Lambda (ƛ) value depends on particular dataset, and can be calculated using cross validation